rafaelsoaresbr/archlinux/README.md

 # Overview
 Archlinux installation built with mkimage.sh, available at https://github.com/rafaelsoaresbr/archlinux.
 Timezone is set to utc and utf-8 locale is used.
 This repository provides archlinux images.
 The tags listed below may be used for specific builds.
+The script is based on the official one, to create your own base image (on Arch Linux) run:

+>sudo ./mkimage.sh mkimage-arch.sh YYYY/MM/DD

 # Snapshot repository
 To keep docker containers consistent it uses official repositories snapshots stored at the Arch Linux Archive.